 - (1) Equity ownership requirement as a multiple of base salary. - (2) Value of Securities held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
-The market value as at December 31, 2023 was \$0.71 per Share held, which was the closing price of Shares on December 29, 2023, being the last trading day prior to December 31, 2023. - (3) In 2020, Ms. Foster was promoted to Senior Vice President, Human Resources and Corporate Affairs and her minimum ownership requirement increased.
-The date for Ms. Foster to achieve value of holdings of \$345,000 due to her change in title is February 16, 2025. - (4) Ms. Harper's share ownership requirements came into effect on February 16, 2023 as part of changes to the Corporation's Executive Share Ownership Policy.
+The market value as at December 31, 2024 was \$0.405 per Share held. - (3) Mr. Williams stepped down as Chief Financial Officer effective August 1, 2024.
+Mr. Nontell was appointed Chief Financial Officer effective August 1, 2024 and his minimum ownership requirement increased as of that date.
+Mr. Williams and Mr. Nontell, in their capacities as Chief Financial Officer during the 2024 financial year, are considered NEOs for the purposes of this Circular. - (4) Ms. Harper's share ownership requirements came into effect on February 16, 2023 as part of changes to the Corporation's Executive Share Ownership Policy.